172nd Attack Squadron: Activation during the Korean War

-In February 1951 the squadron was called to active duty for the Korean War and assigned to Air Defense Command (ADC).
+In February 1951 the squadron was called to active duty for the Korean War and assigned to Air Defense Command.
 Upon activation it was redesignated the 172nd Fighter-Interceptor Squadron and moved to Selfridge Air Force Base, Michigan, where it was assigned to the 128th Fighter-Interceptor Wing, then to the 56th Fighter-Interceptor Group.
+(Note: Cornett & Johnson list this assignment as to the 56th Fighter-Interceptor Wing.
+Cornett & Johnson, p.
+123, However, neither Ravenstein nor Robertson, Patsy (2015).
+"Factsheet 56 Fighter Wing (AETC)" list the 172nd as a component of the 56th Wing.
+Ravenstein, p.
+90.)
 However, ADC experienced difficulty under the existing wing base organizational structure in deploying its fighter squadrons to best advantage.
 As a result, in February 1952 the squadron was reassigned to the 4708th Defense Wing, a regional organization.
 The squadron was released from active service and returned to the Michigan Air National Guard on 1 November 1952 and its mission, personnel and F-51 Mustangs were transferred to the 431st Fighter-Interceptor Squadron, which activated the same day at Selfridge.

 Return to National Guard service

 The 172nd Fighter-Interceptor Squadron flew the F-51 Mustang until 1954.
 The 172nd transitioned into the North American F-86 Sabre and became the 172nd Fighter-Bomber Squadron.
 The Unit flew this aircraft only until 1955 before transitioned into the more sophisticated two seat Northrop F-89 Scorpion and returned to the interceptor.
 In 1956, the squadron became part of the newly created 110th Fighter Group.
 The Unit flew the F-89 Scorpion until 1958.
 That year the 172nd Squadron traded its F-89s for a new mission and a new aircraft, the Martin RB-57A Canberra.
 With the assumption of the reconnaissance mission the squadron became the 172nd Tactical Reconnaissance Squadron.

 The 172nd flew RB-57A's until 1971.
 In 1971, the unit's mission changed again to forward air control, with the transition to the Cessna O-2 Skymaster, which it flew until 1980 when it transitioned to the Cessna OA-37 Dragonfly.
 The 172nd was the last Air Force or Air National Guard unit to fly the Dragonfly.
 The dedicated forward air control mission lasted until the 172nd transitioned to the Fairchild Republic A-10 Thunderbolt II, or Warthog, in 1991 and was returned to its first name as a National Guard unit, the 172nd Fighter Squadron.

 The squadron served in several United Nations operations and contingencies throughout the world.
 From Bosnia, to Kosovo, to Alaska and most recently Iraq and Afghanistan, in support of Operations Iraqi Freedom and Enduring Freedom.
 In 2009, the squadron was realigned from a fighter squadron to become the 172nd Airlift Squadron flying the Learjet C-21.
 On 12 July 2013, the last C-21 departed, and the unit became a support unit as the 172nd Air Support Squadron as Battle Creek was named as the location of a control center for drone aircraft.